lkoolik/isrm_health_calculations/README.md

 The `isrm` object loads, stores, and manipulates the ISRM grid data.

 *Inputs*
-* `isrm_fps`: a list of filepath strings for the NH3, NOx, PM25, SOX, and VOC paths, respectively
-* `isrm_gfp`: a filepath string for the geometry feather of the ISRM grid
+* `isrm_path`: a string representing the folder containing all ISRM data
 * `output_region`: a geodataframe of the region for results to be output, as calculated by `get_output_region` in `tool_utils.py`
 * `region_of_interest`: the name of the region contained in the `output_region`
 * `load_file`: a Boolean indicating whether or not the file should be loaded (for debugging)